golden/dev/src/range.md

         - [RangeMerge()](#rangemerge--do-the-merge) : do the merge
 - [Ranges()](#ranges--constructor-for-manager-of-a-list-of-ranges) : constructor for manager of a list of ranges
     - [Manage the Merging](#manage-the-merging)
-        - [RangesMerged()](#rangesmerged--repeatedly-merge-a-list-of-ranges-until-there-is-nothing-left-to-merge) : repeatedly merge a list of ranges (until there is nothing left to merge.
+        - [RangesMerged()](#rangesmerged--repeatedly-merge-a-list-of-ranges-until-there-is-nothing-left-to-merge) : repeatedly merge a list of ranges until there is nothing left to merge.
-        - [RangesMerge()](#rangesmerge--try-to-merge-two-ranges-then-move-on-down-the-lst) : try to merge two ranges, then move on down the lst
+        - [RangesMerge()](#rangesmerge--try-to-merge-two-ranges-then-move-on-down-the-list) : try to merge two ranges, then move on down the list

 This code works like this: